 Different Cookie Types

-Rolled Cookies take a little more preparation.
-With a rolling pin, chilled dough is rolled out.
+- Rolled Cookies take a little more preparation.
+With a rolling pin, the chilled dough is rolled out.
 The dough is cut into shapes by using a knife, pastry wheel or cookie cutter.